mozilla/wp-web-push/wp-web-push/readme.txt

 7. Firefox notification on Linux.

 == Changelog ==
+= 1.1.3 =
+* Allow customization of subscription button also for users who don't have write privileges.
+* Improved performance.

 = 1.1.2 =
 * Misc bug fixes and improvements to the subscription button interface.